 What are progressive web apps?

 When talking about progressive web apps, we commonly refer to a new structure or technology.
 They consist of a set of practical improvements to make a web app work like a desktop app or a mobile one.
 The objective is to achieve an experience which is close or equal to the one you would have with a native mobile app.
 This way, the user will not perceive the difference existing between a native app and a PWA.

 First and foremost, it is necessary to distinguish between websites accessible from a mobile browser and the ones accessible through the app downloadable from the store.
 On the one side, we find mobile websites, responsive websites and web apps.
 On the other side, we have native and hybrid apps.
 Progressive web apps can be defined as a sort of mix between web apps and native apps.
-However, it is important to remark that the main difference lies on the capability of PWA to install the app from a navigation window without the need of accessing the store.
+However, it is important to remark that the main difference lies in the capability of PWA to install the app from a navigation window without the need for accessing the store.

 Benefits and pitfalls of Progressive Web Apps